Kano analysis techniques made simple

 Responses:

-Each response is like a vote for a particular category.
+Think of each response like a vote for a particular category.
 And if we count up these different votes...

-Delighter has the most votes, so the feature is categorised as a Delighter.
+Delighter has the most votes, so the overall feature is categorised as a Delighter!

 However it has a couple of drawbacks.

-• The wnner could be marginal - In our example above, 50% of the votes were for Delighter.
+The winner could be marginal - In our example above, 50% of the votes were for Delighter.
 This seems like a reasonable number.
 But, Delighter only got 1 more vote than Reverse overall so it's not a clear winner by a long distance.

-• Other strong opinions are obscured - In the example there are 2 people that feel very strongly against the feature, but their opinions would be invisible after the categorisation has taken place.
+Other strong opinions are obscured - In the example there are 2 people that feel very strongly against the feature (Reverse), but their opinions would be invisible after the categorisation has taken place.

-We solve the third problem by offering a second type of Kano analysis - a continuous scale which utilises all the different responses to produce a more representative view of customer satisfaction.
+We solve the third problem by offering a third type of Kano model analysis - a continuous scale which utilises all the different responses to produce a more representative view of customer satisfaction.
+See method 3.

 Method #2: Continuous scale (advanced)

-Whereas the first method is like a modal average, this is more like a mean average (this is the type average you're probably most familiar with).
+Whereas the first method is a modal average, this is more like a mean average (this is the type average that's used most frequenty and what you're probably familiar with).

 This approach, developed by researcher Bill DuMouchel, uses all the responses to contribute to the final category so all the nuance is included, and the difference in strength of expression between similar responses can be brought out.